seoagentur-hamburg/ah-sidebar-box/readme.txt

 1. Upload contents of the directory to /wp-content/plugins/ (or use the automatic installer)
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. In Appearance->Widgets, add Evolution Sidebar Box widget to any sidebar.
+1. In Appearance->Widgets, add »AH Sidebar Box« widget to any sidebar.

 == Frequently Asked Questions ==